Norik-Chichyan/sv2-repo/README.md

 - Java 8 JDK and Maven should be installed to build the application.

 #### configure the application
-- Update `src/main/resources/application.yml` file according to your environment
+- Update `src/main/resources/application.yml` file according to your environment.
+> Mandatory fields are presented in `< ABC >` format.

 #### build with maven
 - Execute `mvn clean package` while in the project root directory (the directory that contains the `pom.xml` file) to build the package.